DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 - Emission: Flows to miners, validators, and subnet owners based on Yuma Consensus ranks

-The Bitcoin-style tokenomics were a deliberate design choice.
-TAO has no pre-mine or VC allocation.
-The entire supply enters circulation through network rewards for verifiable contributions.
-This positions TAO as a "fair launch" asset in the style of early Bitcoin.
+The Bitcoin-style tokenomics were deliberate.
+TAO has no pre-mine and no VC allocation.
+The full supply enters circulation through rewards for verifiable work.
+That makes TAO a "fair launch" asset, much like early Bitcoin.

 Staking